discovertomorrow/llm_hackathon/README.md

 ## Happy Hacking :)

-Feel free to share your hacking results using as a sperate branch: YOUR_IDENTIFIER_deepl_cairo_hackathon_2024
+Feel free to fork and share your hacking results!